 (b) For the purpose of this section, if a party is required by statute or regulation to maintain an address with the agency that is sending the order or other writing, the party's last known address is the address maintained with the agency.

 Comment.
 Section 613.210 is intended for drafting convenience.
 It supersedes a provision of former Section 11517(b).
+For provisions applicable to authorized representatives, see Sections 613.310-613.340 (representation of parties).

 § 613.220.
 Mail or other delivery